StrucEng-Library-kfmresearch/strucenglib-website/README.md

-# compas api doc
+# compas_fea API documentation

-This branch hosts the API doc of compas.
+This branch hosts the API documentation of the version compas_fea used in struc eng library.
 We commit a built snapshot in the repository.

 To rebuild the documentation: